openmeteo/pthelma/doc/spatial.rst

    time series; it has keys *base_url*, *user*, *password*, and *id*.
    Each time series refers to a station.
-This function retrieves the co-ordinates of each station from Enhydris (unless we have them cached) and creates a layer in the specified ogr *data_source* whose features are points; as many points as there are stations/timeseries; each point is also given a *timeseries_id* attribute. *cache* is a :class:`TimeseriesCache` object.
+This function retrieves the co-ordinates of each station from Enhydris (unless we have them cached), transforms them so that they are in the reference system specified by *epsg* (an integer), and creates a layer in the specified ogr *data_source* whose features are points; as many points as there are stations/timeseries; each point is also given a *timeseries_id* attribute. *cache* is a :class:`TimeseriesCache` object.

 .. function:: h_integrate(group, mask, stations_layer, cache, date, output_dir, filename_prefix, date_fmt, funct, kwargs)